 Click the Location field

-Type where the product is stored (e.g., "Living Room", "Garage")
+Type where the item is stored (e.g., "Living Room", "Garage")

 Step 4: Enter Purchase Information